Associate Executive Director (Long Beach Day Nursery)

 - In partnership with the Board of Directors and senior staff further develop and implement strategic initiatives.

 - Work closely with Expansion Committee to increase services and scope.

-- Actively participates in Board Committees, including but not limited to: Executive, Finance, Expansion, Development, Facilities, and Personnel Committees.
+- Actively participate in Board Committees, including but not limited to: Executive, Finance, Expansion, Development, IT, Facilities, and Personnel Committees.

 - Represent LBDN through participation in community collaborations, nonprofit and early childhood partnerships.